RobertTalbert/calculus/assessments/aep/aep1.md

 - In task 3:
 	- **All parts of task 3 must consist not only of correct, complete computations but also clear, correct English text that explains to the reader what is taking place.** Responses that are just raw calculations with no text will receive a "N" (Not Assessible) grade.
 Responses that have significant issues with the clarity or correctness of the explanatory text may receive a grade of R ("Needs Revision").
 	- The computations in parts (a) and (b) are correct and the work is shown (in addition to the explanatory text).
-	- The computation in part (c) is correct, and the numerical process involves at least 4-5 computations.
-(For comparison, the first limit that is computed in Example 1.2.4(a) in the textbook, which is shown in Tables , uses eight computations.)
+	- The computation in part (c) is correct, and the numerical process involves at least 4-5 computations from the left and the same amount from the right.
+(For comparison, the first limit that is computed in Example 1.2.4(a) in the textbook, which is shown in Tables 1.2.5 and 1.2.6, uses eight computations each.)
+- All work is shown, and all results are explained clearly.

+Please note, it is the case with all AEP's that **your grade is primarily based on your explanations and writing, and only secondarily on the precision and correctness of your computations.** Correct computations with insufficient explanation will need to be revised and may receive an "N"
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTgwMjc1MjYxOF19
+eyJoaXN0b3J5IjpbOTA0OTIxNTYzXX0=
 -->